Toward AGT for parabolic sheaves: Introduction

 \section{Introduction}

 A standard, but very fruitful, problem in geometric representation theory is to realize the cohomology groups of moduli spaces as modules for appropriate algebras.
-One of the classical instances of this principle was Grojnowski's (\cite{G}) and Nakajima's (\cite{Nak}) discovery that Heisenberg algebras act on the cohomology groups of Hilbert schemes of points on surfaces.
-This led to a representation--theoretic interpretation of the Betti polynomials of Hilbert schemes, and spurred a great deal of innovation and interest into quiver varieties (\cite{Nak 2}). \\
+One of the classical instances of this principle was Grojnowski's (\cite{G}) and Nakajima's (\cite{Nak}) discovery of the fact that Heisenberg algebras act on the cohomology groups of Hilbert schemes of points on surfaces.
+This led to a representation--theoretic interpretation of the Betti numbers of Hilbert schemes, and spurred a great deal of innovation and interest into quiver varieties (\cite{Nak 2}). \\

 A slightly more recent, although related, development in the field was the following mathematical formulation of the Alday-Gaiotto-Tachikawa (AGT, \cite{AGT}) correspondence between certain gauge theories and certain conformal field theories: